The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Related Works

 \section{Related Works}

-Uncertainty quantification has long been a focus of machine learning \citep{Abdar_2021}, particularly for applications involving risk-sensitive decision-making.
-Classical techniques span Bayesian neural networks \citep{blundell2015weight}, deep ensembles \citep{lakshminarayanan2017simple}, and calibration-based methods \citep{guo2017calibration}.
-While these approaches have proven effective in low-dimensional settings, they are often computationally prohibitive or insufficiently expressive for deep multimodal models.
+Uncertainty quantification has long been central to machine learning, especially for risk-sensitive decisions \citep{Abdar_2021}.
+Classic methods include Bayesian neural networks \citep{blundell2015weight}, deep ensembles \citep{lakshminarayanan2017simple}, and calibration techniques \citep{guo2017calibration}.
+These work well in low dimensions but can be computationally heavy or lack expressiveness for deep multimodal models.

-Conformal prediction is a well-established uncertainty quantification method that offers statistical guarantees and has been successfully applied across various domains \citep{zhou2025conformalpredictiondataperspective}.
-Its distribution-free, model-agnostic, and computationally efficient nature makes it particularly suitable for large-scale models.
-Recent work has applied conformal prediction to LLMs \citep{angelopoulos2021gentle,ye2024benchmarking} and VLMs \citep{kostumov2024uncertaintyawareevaluationvisionlanguagemodels}, providing coverage guarantees via prediction sets.
-However, prior studies were limited to text-only models or evaluated VLMs on simpler benchmarks with outdated model selections.
-Our work extends this paradigm by incorporating complex reasoning tasks and systematically evaluating a comprehensive, up-to-date collection of state-of-the-art VLMs across diverse multimodal contexts.
+Conformal prediction provides robust, statistical guarantees and applies across domains \citep{zhou2025conformalpredictiondataperspective}.
+It's distribution-free, model-agnostic, and efficient, making it ideal for large-scale models.
+Recent efforts have used it for LLMs \citep{angelopoulos2021gentle,ye2024benchmarking} and VLMs \citep{kostumov2024uncertaintyawareevaluationvisionlanguagemodels}, delivering coverage via prediction sets.
+Still, past work focused on text-only models or simpler benchmarks with outdated VLMs.
+In contrast, while \citet{kostumov2024uncertaintyawareevaluationvisionlanguagemodels} mainly examined accuracy–uncertainty alignment and scaling effects, our study investigates a broader set of five research questions covering scoring efficiency, calibration–accuracy correlations, architecture and scale influences, black-box model applicability, and domain-specific trends.
+We also evaluate a larger and more diverse suite of state-of-the-art proprietary and open VLMs across multimodal reasoning tasks, extending beyond alignment analysis toward a unified, theoretically grounded uncertainty benchmarking framework.